-Hebron Oil Project, Canada
+Hebron Oil Field, Canada

 The field is operated by ExxonMobil, which has a 36% interest in the project.
 ExxonMobil took control of the project from Chevron in October 2008.

 The joint venture partners in the field development are Chevron Canada Resources (26.7%), Petro-Canada (22.7%), StatoilHydro (9.7%) and the public sector company Energy Corporation of Newfoundland and Labrador (ECNL, 4.9%).
-ECNL got stake in the project after the joint venture partners signed a co-development agreement with the provincial government in August 2008 to give the province a share of the field's revenues.
+ECNL got stake in the project after the joint venture partners signed a co-development agreement with the provincial government in August 2008, to give the province a share of the field's revenues.

 Discovered in 1981, the project has been plagued by delays.
-In 2002 it was shelved by original operator Chevron because of low oil prices and 'technical difficulties'.
-In 2004 Chevron considered a C$1bn plan to build an undersea pipeline to tie Hebron back to Hibernia.
+In 2002, it was shelved by original operator Chevron because of low oil prices and 'technical difficulties'.
+In 2004, Chevron considered a C$1bn plan to build an undersea pipeline to tie Hebron back to Hibernia.

-In 2006 efforts to kickstart the development ran into trouble after the Newfoundland Government demanded greater provincial benefits from the project.
+In 2006, efforts to kick-start the development ran into trouble after the Newfoundland government demanded greater provincial benefits from the project.

 Development of the Hebron field